dalenewman/JunkDrawer/README.md

 By default, Junk Drawer creates a view named after your file (without the extension).
 For example, `colors.csv` is named `colors`.
-If you want to name your view something else, set the `View` property in `JunkRequest`.
+If you want to name your view something else, set the `View` property in the `JunkRequest` or use the `-v` flag from the command line.

 #### Configuration

 If you do not provide a configuration, *default.xml* is used.

 The configuration is file based.
 You may make as many configurations as you want.
 For example, to import into SQLite instead of SQL Server, create a configuration like this: